-With winter in full swing, you are probably relieved that you no longer have to mow your lawn on a regular basis (at least for a few months, that is)!
+Lawn Tips: With winter months in full swing, you are probably relieved that you no longer have to mow your lawn on a regular basis (at least for a few months, that is)!
 However, it is essential that your lawn is taken care of during the colder months.
-Here are some useful tips to help you keep it in tip-top shape during the winter.
+Here are some useful tips to help you keep it in tip-top shape during winter.

 Make sure your lawn is always clean

 Fall leaves can wreak havoc on your lawn, especially if they have piled up.
 Ensure that you rake them away regularly as the grass could suffocate if there is too thick a layer of leaves above.

 If your leaves are not too wet or thick, this is a great idea as you could then allow the leaves to fertilize your lawn.
 If not, remove them from the lawn together with other items, such as furniture or old logs.

 Fertilize and Aerate

 Your lawn should be aerated right before the first frost.
 This is because the grass needs to breathe before becoming dormant.
 This will also eliminate all compaction that has occurred over the past few months.
 Aeration should be followed by a good fertilizer to give your lawn plenty of nutrients before the winter months.